-ENERGY Bristol University, U.K. has developed an innovative use for nuclear waste to generate electricity into a nuclear-powered battery using carbon-14.
+Bristol University, U.K. has developed an innovative use for nuclear waste to generate electricity into a nuclear-powered battery using carbon-14.
 Physicists and chemists from the University have developed a man-made diamond that, when placed in a radioactive field, generates a small electrical current.
-This development would help to solve problems of nuclear waste, contribute to clean electricity and battery life resulting in a myriad of multiple usages.
+This development would help to solve problems of nuclear waste, contribute to clean electricity and battery life resulting in a myriad of multiple usages in the future.

 Tom Scott, Professor in Materials at the University’s Interface Analysis Centre and a member of the Cabot Institute at the University of Bristol, explains: